rsksmart/devportal-1.0/wallet/use/nifty.md

 title: Nifty
 tags: nifty, json-rpc, rif, rbtc, defi, decentralized, quick-start, guides, tutorial, networks, dapps, tools, rsk, ethereum, smart-contracts, install, get-started, how-to, mainnet, testnet, contracts, wallets, web3, crypto
 ---

+"Nifty Wallet is discontinued.
+As a result of changing crypto market conditions and to continually improve support for our growing family of Gnosis Chain products, certain existing products will be retired in 2022.
+This list includes the Nifty Wallet browser wallet.
+Nifty Wallet extension will be delisted from Google Chrome web store in the near future. ([source](https://www.poa.network/v/master-1/for-users/nifty-wallet))" - Nifty Wallet Developers.

+See [guide](https://www.poa.network/v/master-1/for-users/nifty-wallet) on how to move or export your RBTC.

 # How To Create A Nifty Wallet

 ## Installing Nifty Wallet